UZURV Rider Policies

 Fare Guidelines

-If rider fares are charged for UZURV service, they are charged in accordance with the terms of individual Transportation Programs and are published on the Transportation Program websites.
+If rider fares are charged for UZURV service, they are charged in accordance with the terms of individual Transportation Programs.
 When you book a trip in the UZURV app, or on the web portal, UZURV will show you your fare before you submit your request because we want passengers to know what their ride will cost in advance.
 In addition, UZURV will not charge your account until the trip is complete.

 Cancellations and No-Shows

 Plans change, and sometimes, that means UZURV riders need to change or cancel a scheduled trip.
 UZURV has established the following policy and procedures for handling changes and cancellations.
-The policy also outlines penalties for riders who repeatedly cancel trips late or fail to show for scheduled trips, referred to as a “No-Show.”
 Please note.
-Some of the transit agencies and providers for whom UZURV provides service have their own policies and procedures regarding changes, cancellations, late cancellations and no-shows.
-If you are uncertain as to which policies apply for you, check with your local transportation provider.
+Some of the transit agencies for whom UZURV provides service have their own policies and procedures regarding changes, cancellations, late cancellations and no-shows.
+If you are uncertain as to which policies apply for you, check with your local transportation program.

 Key things to remember:

-1. Subject to local program rules, we request that you cancel unwanted UZURV trips as soon as possible and at least one hour before travel.
+- Subject to local program rules, we request that you cancel unwanted UZURV trips as soon as possible and at least two hours before travel.

 Definitions

-Cancellation – A cancellation of a pre-scheduled trip that occurs at least one hour before the scheduled pick-up time.
-There are no penalties for canceling scheduled trips at least one hour before the scheduled pick-up time.
+Cancellation – A cancellation of a pre-scheduled trip that occurs at least two hours before the scheduled pick-up time.
+There are no penalties for canceling scheduled trips at least two hours before the scheduled pick-up time.

-Late Cancellation – A cancellation of a pre-scheduled trip that occurs within one hour of the scheduled pick-up time.
-Riders who repeatedly cancel their trips late may be subject to a temporary loss of access to services provided by UZURV.
+Late Cancellation – A cancellation of a pre-scheduled trip that occurs within two hours of the scheduled pick-up time.

 UZURV Procedures for Charging Riders with Late Cancellations and No-Shows

-1. Unless local transit policies state otherwise, a rider or their representative must cancel any unwanted trips at least one hour before the trip’s scheduled pick-up time.
+- Unless local transit policies state otherwise, a rider or their representative must cancel any unwanted trips at least two hours before the trip’s scheduled pick-up time.
 (The rider should consult their local program rules regarding how to cancel trips.)

-2. When UZURV is notified of the cancellation, UZURV will cancel the trip.
-If the cancellation is received within one hour of the rider’s scheduled pick-up time, UZURV will mark the trip as a “Late Cancellation.”
-If UZURV receives the cancellation within five minutes of the rider’s scheduled pick-up time, UZURV will mark the trip as a “No-Show.”
+- When UZURV is notified of the cancellation, UZURV will cancel the trip.
+If the cancellation is received within two hours of the rider’s scheduled pick-up time, UZURV will mark the trip as a “Late Cancellation.”
+If UZURV receives the cancellation at the door or within five minutes of the rider’s scheduled pick-up time, UZURV will mark the trip as a “No-Show.”

 Penalties for Excessive Late Cancellations and No-Shows